-There are lot of WordPress Automation tools that are continuously helping blogger to speed up the process of blogging.
+There are a lot of WordPress Automation tools that are continuously helping the blogger to speed up the process of blogging.

-There are around 3.5 billion searches made everyday through Google.
-So if you are not fast enough in blogging you will crushed by the giant bloggers.
+There are around 3.5 billion searches made every day through Google.
+So if you are not fast enough in blogging you will be crushed by the giant bloggers.

 To succeed in blogging industry you need to speed up your process.

-As a single individual you cannot manage all the process by yourself.
-So you need to automate some of the process so that you can focus on creating quality content.
+As a single individual, you cannot manage all the process by yourself.
+So you need to automate some of the processes so that you can focus on creating quality content.

 For some people, writing is a much more personal, less business-centric process.
 Regardless of your reason for blogging, people only want to read high-quality content that delivers real value to the reader.